covid-kokua/covid-kokua.github.io/index.md

 * [Development History](#development-history)

 ## Overview
-[COVID Kōkua](http://178.128.186.129/#/) is a prototype web application that provides pages to view information regarding COVID-19 resources, including financial, social, and student resources as well as Frequently Asked Questions (FAQs) and links to additional information from official/governmental sources.
+[Kōkua Hawai'i](http://178.128.186.129/#/) is a prototype web application that provides pages to view information regarding COVID-19 resources, including financial, social, and student resources as well as Frequently Asked Questions (FAQs) and links to additional information from official/governmental sources.

-A wide array of frameworks and libraries were used in development of COVID Kōkua, including:
+A wide array of frameworks and libraries were used in development of Kōkua Hawai'i, including:

 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://reactjs.org/) for component-based UI implementation and routing.